mbechc/zabbix-template_cisco-intersight/INSTALL_isctl.md

 wget https://github.com/cgascoig/isctl/releases/download/v0.1.15/isctl_0.1.15_Linux_x86_64.tar.gz

-## Continue after you completed the Getting Started Guide
+## Continue here - after you completed the Getting Started Guide !!!

 <u>It is Zabbix that executes isctl when communicating with Intersight API so extra steps are required;</u>